fbpx

 Important Dates

-Rolling deadlines to submit the action plan and get feedback.
+Deadlines to submit an action plan and get feedback.
 Submit early to get feedback!
 High School and Middle School (5th grade can be considered) of groups of 10 or more will submit the goal and strategies for an innovative, realistic solution to how students want to improve their watershed.
-10 finalists are selected by community experts and announced 3/10/23.
+10 finalists are selected by community experts.
 All proposals can apply for implementation funding after the announcement, with priority of funding for finalists.
+(Teachers: when logging in, apply for the "classroom" Chesapeake Bay Watershed contest.)

 VIRTUAL FINALS CEREMONY AND ACTION SHOWCASE